Traditional theory, careful boundaries

 Which concrete details make this page different from nearby pages?

 The concrete details here are quiz entry, body type directory, food culture hub, and safety page.
 These examples keep the article close to this topic instead of drifting into generic wellness language.
 They also explain why the nearby links are useful: one page explains the term, another compares the adjacent tendency, and another names the safety boundary.
 The difference from Quiz should appear in the paragraph, not only in the title, so the page has a reason to exist on its own.
-If body type directory feels personal, write one question for qualified care before reading further.
+Carry forward body type directory as a note beside Quiz; do not let it stand alone.
+That extra check gives Body Type Guide a concrete reason for the next link.

 QuizBody Types